azl6/k8s-cluster-creation/README.md

 Clone the project.

+Run `aws configure` and configure your AWS credentials and region

 Init the directory with `terraform init`

 Create a key-pair in AWS named **chaveClusterKubernetes**, and insert the private-key in the `arquivos-criação-cluster` folder